 The secret to the perfect victoria sponge is making the lightest, airiest cake possible.
-This recipe is a simple one but there are lots of little steps in the method that will culminate in big differences to the final bake.
+This easy cake recipe is a simple one but there are lots of little steps in the method that will culminate in big differences to the final bake.
 We’ve swapped raspberries for strawberries as we think the extra tartness they give balances out all that sugar.
 Try our easy victoria sponge for a simpler recipe.

 8 simple steps to the perfect victoria sponge

 Having everything weighed out, the tins lined and oven heated beforehand means you can get the cakes into the oven quickly before the airy batter starts losing volume.

 Make sure your butter is extremely soft (but not melted).
 The butter will bond more easily with the sugar allowing for extra air bubbles when you beat it.